joeatbayes/angular-price-pred-stocks/README.txt

 I have observed that pivotal buying or selling opportunities occur after two actions.
 For example stock prices drop for 3 weeks then stabilize for 1 week.
-At these pivotal points prices it can be a good time to buy or sell but we need more data to determine if the current movements indicate a higher probability of a upward or downward movement in the future.
+At these pivotal points prices it can be a good time to buy or sell.
+We need more data to determine if the current movements indicate a higher probability of a upward or downward movement in the future.